 Transparency reports

-Starting from 17 February 2024, and at least once a year, all providers of intermediary services will have to publish reports on their content moderation.
+Starting from 17 February 2024, and at least once a year, all providers of intermediary services will have to make reports on their content moderation publicly available.
 The reports will include information on their content moderation practices, such as the number of orders they received from all relevant national judicial or administrative authorities, of what measures their content moderation practices consist, the number of pieces of content taken down, and the accuracy and rate of error of their automated content moderation systems.
 In addition, hosting providers need to provide the number of notices platforms received from users and trusted flaggers whereas online platforms also have to provide information on out-of-court dispute settlements and the number of suspensions imposed on users for misusing their services.

 VLOPs and VLOSEs have to publish their first reports including the additional transparency requirements at the latest six months after their designation.

-Please find an overview below, noting that not all services keep their previous reports online:
+Please find an overview below, noting that not all services keep their previous reports online.

 *The webpage opens with the latest report, but previous reports are available at the bottom of the webpage.